noctarius/docs/timescaledb/how-to-guides/compression/decompress-chunks.md

 ```

 Decompression might often be employed in the event that you need to backfill or
-update data that lives in a compressed chunk, as TimescaleDB does not currenty
+update data that lives in a compressed chunk, as TimescaleDB only partially
-support modifying (inserting into, updating, deleted from) compressed chunks.
+supports modifying (inserting into, not updating or deleting from) compressed
+chunks.

 Next we walk you through the instructions for preparing your table for
 inserting or backfilling data.
 The general approach has four steps: